vramdas06/sparseVectorClass/README.md

 [![R-CMD-check.yaml](https://github.com/vramdas06/sparseVectorClass/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/vramdas06/sparseVectorClass/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-sparseVector implements an S4 class for sparse numeric vectors—vectors where most elements are zeros.
+sparseVector implements an S4 class for sparse numeric vectors, vectors where most elements are zeros.
 By storing only non-zero values and their positions, operations are much faster than regular dense vectors.
 The package provides methods for converting between sparse and dense